 A moderate pressure was found to be the key, by stimulating the pressure receptors.
 These receptors, located beneath the skin’s surface, convey signals to the brain to alleviate pain and release beneficial, stress-reducing neurochemicals like serotonin .

 A moderate pressure was found to induce relaxation; whereas a light pressure was stimulating and raised the heart blood pressure.

-Choose your favourite massage that best suits you and have regular sessions to help with your symptoms.
 If you are new to massage therapy, make sure your general practitioner gives you the go-a-head.

 Warm bath!
 Take the time to enjoy a soothing bath to comfort those sore joints and muscles.
 Add some magnesium flakes and lavender oil to aid relaxation and promote a good night sleep.

 Eating warming foods can help you feel warmer.
 Think of adding ginger, garlic or chilies into your food for a circulation boost.
 Nourishing broths and soups with lots of vegetables are especially enjoyable in the colder weather.